Stena Superfast VIII: Conversion to day ferries

-Before the two sisters entered service for Stena Line, an extensive refurbishment/conversion overseen by Stena Ro-Ro and Knud E Hansen was undertaken at the Remontowa Shipyard in Gdańsk, Poland.
+Before the two sister ships entered service for Stena Line, an extensive refurbishment/conversion overseen by Stena Ro-Ro and Knud E Hansen was undertaken at the Remontowa Shipyard in Gdańsk, Poland.
 This was rumoured at the time to have cost a total of €14M.

 As part of this conversion, the free height of the upper vehicle deck (deck 5) was raised to 5.05 m allowing Stena to carry full height freight.
 This included removing the passenger areas on deck 6, where there were areas such as a bar and a conference room.
 There still is a blue lift exit on deck 6, which only leads to the stairway.

 Both ships also received an additional bow thruster to improve manoeuvrability, taking their complement to 3 bow thrusters and 1 stern thruster.

 As the new port in Scotland had a TTS automated mooring system installed, the ships were also adapted to work with this by adding three steel bollards on the starboard side bow.
 The conversion of the vessels and construction of the new port in Scotland were part of a £200m rolling investment in the route between Scotland and Northern Ireland.
 There were also 2 remote controlled arms installed at Belfast Victoria Terminal 4, which attach to the stern of each vessel.